NeilMRC/jovians-career-website-v2/README.md

 # jovians-career-website
-From the freecodecamp course "Web development with Python - Flask and Dynamic Database-Driven Web Apps"
+From the freecodecamp course "Web development with Python - Flask and Dynamic Database-Driven Web Apps".
+This is part 2.